3 min read

 When content production costs are reduced to practically zero, you can create content that answers any question for anyone with an answer that includes any level of detail, see what sticks, and go from there.

-Once you’ve achieved this, you can generate limitless value by creating content on any topic for anyone and send your clones to teach them and everyone else who comes along with the same needs forever.
+Once you’ve achieved this, you can generate limitless value by creating content on any topic for anyone and send your clones to meet them and everyone else who comes along with the same needs forever.

 This website was proudly made with Nuxt, styled with TailwindCSS, and deployed to Vercel.